-About Exercise Stress Echocardiography
+Exercise Stress Echocardiography (Stress Echo)

-An exercise stress echocardiogram (stress echo) is a test which involves the examination of your heart before and after exercise.
-It is different to an exercise stress test in that it gives the Cardiologist more information about your heart function by assessing both ultrasound images as well as the electrocardiogram (ECG).
+An Exercise Stress Echocardiogram (‘Stress Echo’) is a test which involves the examination of your heart before and after exercise.
+It is different to an exercise stress test, in that it gives the Cardiologist more information about your heart function by assessing both ultrasound images as well as the electrocardiogram (ECG).

 You will be required to fast for 2 hours prior to the test and wear comfortable walking shoes.
 A gown will be available but it may be advisable to wear comfortable clothing to walk in.
 You may have a shower following the test if you wish.

 The Cardiac Sonographer will begin first by explaining the test and performing an ECG which will remain in place throughout the test.
 They will then perform a resting echocardiogram which is a non-invasive, ultrasound examination of your heart.
 This will assess the heart function at rest.
-You will be asked to lie on your left hand side for the majority of the test and a transducer will be placed on your chest to take the first set of ultrasound images.
+You will be asked to lie on your left-hand side for the majority of the test and a transducer will be placed on your chest to take the first set of ultrasound images.
 Ultrasound gel is used to improve contact and imaging quality.
 The transducer may need to be applied firmly against the chest wall.
 If this is uncomfortable, please inform your Sonographer.
-A number of sites are utilised: the left side of the chest adjacent to the sternum (breast bone), the area under the left breast, the upper abdomen and sometimes the base of the neck.
+A number of sites are used: the left side of the chest adjacent to the sternum (breastbone), the area under the left breast, the upper abdomen and sometimes the base of the neck.
 You may hear loud noises which represent the magnified ultrasound signal of blood flowing through the heart chambers and valves.
 This is completely normal and should not alarm you.

 Once the Cardiologist is present, you will be required to walk on a treadmill according to a protocol.
 The speed and slope of the treadmill will increase every 1-3 minutes according to your fitness level and the heart rate response.
 During the test your blood pressure and ECG will be monitored regularly and noted by the Cardiologist and Cardiac Sonographer.
 You will be asked to advise them should you have any symptoms such as chest pain, marked breathlessness and to let them know when you wish to stop.